Posted on September 8, 2015 in Addiction Recovery

 How Much Support is Good for Someone in Recovery?

-Someone facing addiction issues recently discussed being encouraged to seek professional therapy.
+Someone facing addiction issues recently discussed being encouraged to seek professional therapy or treatment for their addiction.
 The response?
 Speaking with a clergy member was help enough.

 Others might insist that friends and family are sounding boards or that the 12-step fellowship and their sponsor are all they need to maintain sobriety.
 While there’s no one-size-fits-all formula for sustained abstinence, there are many good reasons to turn to a qualified clinician.